Website Localization: 5 Steps to Complete Before You Start

 (Step 2) Specify and research target audiences

 After ensuring you have access to your website’s back end and / or front end, it’s time to do some research.
 Based on your expansion plans you will need to specify the countries and target audiences and identify their needs regarding your products or services.
 This research should also include any competition you might encounter, as well as their market share, customer feedback, marketing activities, etc. Try to identify gaps in the supply or demand and estimate how well you can fill those gaps.
-As market research can be quite time-consuming and specialized, a good practice is to outsource it to a localization company.
+As market research can be quite time-consuming and specialized, a good practice is to outsource it to a research agency or to consult with your localization company.
 This can save you a lot of time and effort before actually starting the localization process.

 Website localization can signifficantly boost your online sales